adato/hearth-web/README.md

 ## What is Hearth.net
 [Hearth.net](https://hearth.net) is a social network based on generosity.
 Users are motivated to try the process of giving and accepting just for inner feeling of happiness.
-Throw generosity they may find inner freedom and peace.
+Through generosity they may find inner freedom and peace.

 ## Why is Hearth.net a useful project
 Hearth.net is a playground for all people from all around the world, who understand the need of shifting the current paradigm.

-//TODO finish up this intro

 ## How to get started in few steps
 To run your very own web server to try Hearth.net for yourself, whether to help